 GlaxoSmithKline CEO Andrew Witty, who also serves as president of the European Federation of Pharmaceutical Industry and Associates (EFPIA), said in an EFPIA statement dated June 24 that “full adherence” to a new set of codes, one of which limits the number of samples a company can offer to any one physician (in the EU), is “essential,” and that “breaches should not be tolerated.”

 Asked whether pharmaceutical companies in the US would be held to similar drug sampling limitations, PhRMA issued a statement emphasizing the “value of pharmaceutical samples” in the US, both for physicians and patients.

-The ceiling on samples, known in shorthand as the “4 x 2” rule, limits EFPIA's members—which include all of the top 10 pharmas—to four sample packets per year, per doctor, for no more than two years after a drug is approved, according to the trade group's leadership statement.
+The ceiling on samples, known in shorthand as the “4 x 2” rule, limits EFPIA’s members – which include all of the top 10 pharmaceutical companies – to four sample packets per year, per doctor, for no more than two years after a drug is approved, according to the trade group’s leadership statement.

-Reps at GSK were not immediately available for comment.
+Representatives at GlaxoSmithKline were not immediately available for comment.